DeathStar3/symfinder/README.md

 ./run.sh junit
 ```

-More details about the analysed projects and their definition are given in the [Using symfinder on your project](#using-symfinder-on-your-project) section.
+More details about the analysed projects and their definition are given in the [Using Symfinder on your project](#using-symfinder-on-your-project) section.

 ### Analysing the output data